Photofacial Questions and Answers

-A: Your treatment provider will pulse the handpiece over your skin.
-Each pulse will send a flashing beam of light in the skin, you’ll hear an audible tone and a mild sensation on the skin will tell you when the handpiece is being pulsed.
+A: Your treatment technician will pulse the handpiece over your skin.
+Each pulse sends a flashing light beam on the skin, you’ll feel a mild sensation on the skin and hear an audible tone that will tell you when the pulse is coming.

 Q: How soon will I notice results?

 A: Most people notice Benefits seen gradually in a few weeks following treatment; we provide long-lasting results, that start showing a week after the 1st or 2nd treatment.